BFGriffith/BFGriffith.github.io/RPGs/5eDnD-house-rules.md

   <h1 class="page-title">{{page.title}}</h1>
   <p
     style="font-size:0.75rem; font-style:italic;"
     >The following are house-rules that B.F.
-Griffith has used and often prefers (or is seriously contemplating implementing in at least some future campaign settings) in his 5th Edition Dungeons & Dragons tabletop-roleplaying games.
-Any mechanics not specified or amended in these house-rules can be assumed to default to 5eD&D officially published “rules as written” + errata and any relevant “Sage Advice” clarifications.
+Griffith has used and often prefers (or is seriously contemplating implementing in at least some future campaign settings) in his 5th Edition Dungeons & Dragons tabletop-roleplaying games.<br>Any mechanics not specified or amended in these house-rules can be assumed to default to 5eD&D officially published “rules as written” + errata and any relevant “Sage Advice” clarifications.
   </p>
   <h3>GENERAL GAMEPLAY and COMBAT MECHANICS:</h3>
   <div class="accordion" style="clear:both;">